How to Declutter A Messy Dresser

 I like to use laundry baskets for sorting clothes because they work perfectly.
 Grab a few and label them, be sure to keep them close to where you are working.

-If, while you are sorting, you find you are getting stuck, here are a few questions that will help.
+If, while you are decluttering your messy dresser, you find you are getting stuck, here are a few questions that will help.

 Before you decide what to keep and what to let go of, I find it is best to take a look at what all you have.